Like Quertime on Facebook!

 11. CubeSat

-A CubeSat is a type of miniaturized satellite built in standardized cube-shaped units.
-These small satellites are often used for scientific research, educational purposes, and technology demonstrations in space exploration.
+A CubeSat is a type of small satellite made in standardized cube-shaped units.
+CubeSats is small satellites used for scientific research, educational purposes, and technology demonstrations in space.

 12. Cybersecurity Mesh